lisa-pinto/thesis-site/content/post/Warhol and Variables.md

 ## The 2 Kinds of symbols
 At some point in your mathematical education, you will reach a point where you have both numbers and letters English and Greek, and nothing is ever the same.
-But some all alphabets are not the same, there are two kinds:
+But all alphabets are not the same, there are two kinds:
 •	Variables
 •	Constants
 &nbsp;